 Youth development is one of the pillars upon which the Airbus Foundation is built, empowering young people for the challenges of tommorow.
 Through our various programmes, we invest in the future of the communities we support, sharing with young people our passion for science in general and aeronautics in particular.
 We are continuously developing initiatives that inspire children and young adults through aerospace.

-The Foundation’s programmes positively impact thoudands every year all over the world from employees to high-school students.
+The Foundation’s programmes positively impact thousands every year all over the world from employees to high-school students.

 Andrea Debanne, Executive Director Airbus Foundation

 "It is important that we all join efforts to facilitate the access to Science, Technology, Engineering and Mathematics skills.
 They will play a key role because STEM related jobs are at the core of solving the complex problem's of today's world and its future"

 Before we head to Mars or another faraway planet, humans must first learn how to survive in space.
 There’s radiation, extreme temperatures, no air to breathe and meteorites falling from the sky!
 How do we deal with that?
 The best way to find out is to set up a community on the moon to explore and learn.
 Help us take a giant leap for mankind by joining our challenge and submitting your designs to Autodesk!